Honors Attorney Program

 Overview

-The Department’s Honors Attorney Program offers new law graduates and recent law graduates completing judicial clerkships or fellowships a unique opportunity to gain an in-depth understanding of the Department’s diverse law practice.
+The Department’s Honors Attorney Program offers new law graduates and recent law graduates completing judicial clerkships or judicial fellowships a unique opportunity to gain an in-depth understanding of the Department’s diverse law practice.

 During the two-year program, honors attorneys complete one rotation in the Department's Office of the General Counsel and five rotations in the operating administrations' Offices of Chief Counsel.
 Rotations provide each honors attorney with substantive and challenging assignments across a wide spectrum of legal fields.
 Honors attorneys find themselves working in practice areas such as administrative, aviation, environmental, constitutional, torts, labor and employment, and contract and procurement law.
 Honors attorneys may assist with litigation, draft legislation, enforcement, and participate in the rulemaking process.